chirring/Countries-of-the-world/README.md

 * It is worth noting that although the arable area in Europe is large, the area of crops is very small and the proportion is seriously inappropriate.

+ ### Part IV: Conclusion
+* East Asia has a large area and a large population density, but the economy is generally.
+* Although Europe is small in size and its population density is second only to East Asia, its per capita GDP is almost three times that of East Asia.
+It also faces the problem of population decline and massive influx of refugees.
+* Africa has a large area and a small population density.
+Agriculture still occupies a large proportion and the national economy is low.
+* North America has a small population density, but its economic level is quite developed, mainly relying on the development of service industries.